cjgunase/exactSearch/README.md

 [Published in Plant Methods Journal](http://plantmethods.biomedcentral.com/articles/10.1186/s13007-016-0126-6)

-This research was presented in a poster at 2016 Research symopsium of Life Science and Technology Institute.
+This research was presented in a poster at 2016 Research symopsium of **Life Science and Technology Institute**.

 ![Alt text](/poster.jpg?raw=true "Poster Exact Search")